Haplogroup I-M253: Historical expansion

-Haplogroup I1, as well as subclades of R1b such as R1b-U106 and subclades of R1a such as R1a-Z284, are strongly associated with Germanic peoples and are linked to the proto-Germanic speakers of the Nordic Bronze Age.
+Haplogroup I1, as well as subclades of R1b such as R1b-Z18 and subclades of R1a such as R1a-Z284, are strongly associated with Germanic peoples and are linked to the proto-Germanic speakers of the Nordic Bronze Age.
 Current DNA research indicates that I1 was close to non-existent in most of Europe outside of Scandinavia and northern Germany before the Migration Period.
 The expansion of I1 is directly tied to that of the Germanic tribes.
 Starting around 900 BC, Germanic tribes started moving out of southern Scandinavia and northern Germany into the nearby lands between the Elbe and the Oder.
-Between 600 and 300 BC another wave of Germanics migrated across the Baltic Sea and settled alongside the Vistula.
+Between 600 and 300 BC another wave of Germanic peoples migrated across the Baltic Sea and settled alongside the Vistula.
 Germanic migration to that area resulted in the formation of the Wielbark culture, which is associated with the Goths.

 I1-Z63 has been traced to the Kowalewko burial site in Poland which dates to the Roman Iron Age.
 In 2017 Polish researchers could successfully assign YDNA haplogroups to 16 individuals who were buried at the site.
 Out of these 16 individuals, 8 belonged to I1.
 In terms of subclades, three belonged to I-Z63, and in particular subclade I-L1237.
 The Kowalewko archeological site has been associated with the Wielbark culture.
-Therefore the subclade I-L1237 of I-Z63 may be seen somewhat as a genetic indicator of the Gothic tribe of late antiquity.
+Therefore, the subclade I-L1237 of I-Z63 may be seen somewhat as a genetic indicator of the Gothic tribe of late antiquity.
 I1-Z63 has also been found in a burial associated with Goth and Lombard remains in Collegno, Italy.
 The cemetery is dated to the late 6th Century and further suggests that I1-Z63 and downstream subclades are linked to early Medieval Gothic migrations.